guilamu/gf-chained-select-enhancer/README.md

 - **Automatically select when only one option is available**: Enables auto-select functionality.
 - **Make vertical chained select full width**: Makes the field full width when in vertical layout.
-- **Hide columns**: Enter comma-separated column numbers to hide specific columns.
+- **Hide columns**: When you add a Chained Select field with multiple columns, the plugin now automatically detects all available columns and displays a toggle switch for each one.)

 ## Translation